JuanDBta/morse-code/README.md

 # morse-code
-Decrypting messages in Morse code using Ruby and to help yourself by automating this process.
+Decrypting messages in Morse code using Ruby to help yourself by automating this process.